bemasc/risav/draft-xu-risav.md

 ~~~~~~~~~~~
 {: #figure1 title="RISAV workflow example."}

 1. RPKI process.
-The five Regional Internet Registry (RIR), authorized by IANA, use their root certificate to sign the Certificate Authority (CA) certificate of the Local Internet Registry (LIR).
-And after that LIR would use a CA certificate to authorize indirectly the Internet Service Provider (ISP) or directly the Autonomous System (AS).
+The five Regional Internet Registries (RIR), authorized by IANA, use their root certificate to sign the Certificate Authority (CA) certificate of the Local Internet Registry (LIR), which use authorize indirectly the Internet Service Provider (ISP) or directly the Autonomous System (AS).
 When they obtain their own CA certificate, the AS would sign an End Entity (EE) certificate with a Route Origin Authorisation (ROA) which is a cryptographically signed object that states which AS are authorized to originate a certain prefix.
-Such the reflection of the ASN relationship with IP prefixes would be broadcast to the network.
-This is the prerequisite.
+This authenticated binding of the ASN to its IP prefixes is published in the RPKI database.
+This is a prerequisite for RISAV.

 2. ACS EE certificate provisioning.
 The ACS would need its own EE certificate for IKEv2.
 This EE certificate is REQUIRED like the BGPsec Router Certificate defined in {{RFC8209}}.

 3. RISAV announcement.
 Each participating AS announces its support for RISAV in the RPKI database, including the IP address of its ACS (the "contact IP").

 4. SA negotiation and delivery.
 The ACSes negotiate an SA using IKEv2.
-When all negotiations are done, the IPsec is established.
-After syncrhonization, all ASBRs would get the SA, including the session key and other parameters.
+After synchronization, all ASBRs would get the SA, including the session key and other parameters.

 5. IPsec communication.
-It uses IPsec AH for authentication of the IP source address by default.
-IPsec is often used in tunnel mode as the IPsec VPN.
-Here, It expands the gateway to the ASBR.
-When two ends x and y in AS A and B respectively are communicating, the packet from x arriving at its ASBR RA would use the established IPsec channel for adding the representative tag which is generated with the negotiated and synchronized algorithm, session key, IPsec type, and other items and is filled in the ICV field.
-After the packet arrives at ASBR RB of AS B, it would be inspected by comparing the consistency of the tag at the packet's ICV field and the tag generated in the same way at the source ASBR.
+RISAV uses IPsec AH (i.e. "transport mode") for authentication of the IP source address by default.
+When an ASBR in AS A sends a packet to AS B, it uses the established IPsec channel to add the required AH header.
+The ASBR in AS B validates the AH header to ensure that the packet was not spoofed, and removes the header.

 # Control Plane